Sean Manaea: New York Mets

 On January 12, 2024, Manaea signed a two-year, $28 million contract with the New York Mets including an opt-out after the 2024 season.
 On June 26, Manaea recorded the 1,000th strikeout of his career, fanning Juan Soto in the third inning of a 12–2 victory over the New York Yankees.
 Manaea made 32 starts for the Mets in 2024, posting a 12–6 record and a 3.47 ERA with 184 strikeouts across 181^{2}⁄_{3} innings pitched, setting a career high.

 Manaea earned the first postseason win of his career on October 8, pitching seven innings of one-run ball against the Philadelphia Phillies in Game 3 of the National League Division Series at Citi Field.
 After the 2024 season, Manaea opted out of his contract with the Mets and became a free agent.
 The Mets offered him a qualifying offer, but he declined.
 On December 27, 2024, Manaea signed a three-year, $75 million contract to remain with the Mets.

 On February 24, 2025, the Mets announced that Manaea had suffered a right oblique strain and would be expected to begin the season on the injured list.
 He was transferred to the 60-day injured list on April 29.
 He made his season debut on July 13 against the Kansas City Royals in relief, but allowed a walk-off hit to Nick Loftin in the bottom of the 9th inning.
 Manaea was moved to the bullpen on September 14, after struggling to a 5.76 ERA across 10 starts.

+Manaea began the 2026 season as a relief pitcher.
+He began the season with a 6.85 ERA as of May 10, but then pitched to a 3.09 ERA over his next 11 2/3 innings.
+The Mets returned Manaea to the starting rotation on May 30.